MicrosoftDocs/dynamics365smb-devitpro-pb/methods/jsonvalue-astime-method.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## Remarks
-If the JsonValue does not contain a string of the format &amp;quot;HH:mm:ss.FFFFFFF&amp;quot; ( see Custom Date and Time Format Strings) the operation will fail with a run-time error.
+If the JsonValue does not contain a string of the format "HH:mm:ss.FFFFFFF" ( see Custom Date and Time Format Strings) the operation will fail with a run-time error.

 ## See Also
 [JsonValue Data Type](jsonvalue-data-type.md)